PLP-WebTechnologies/july-2025-introduction-to-css-itsmoriokivich/README.md

 Adding a hero banner image for visual impact.

-Responsive design adjustments for mobile view.
+Making the design responsive for mobile view.

 Adding hover effects to the table rows and form buttons.

+✨ Submitted as part of the Introduction to CSS Assignment ✨